VinceAL-9/FreeFit-Logging-App/README.md

 - Accessibility and privacy by default, including no third-party tracking

 By focusing on speed, resilience, and clarity, the app aims to become the most dependable workout companion in your pocket—always ready, never in the way.

+Note: This project was made by a lone software engineering student using AI (Perplexity Pro) as a tool in development.

+Link to first version (Version 1.0.0), android-only apk: https://expo.dev/accounts/vuncelantenweid/projects/freefit/builds/aa9d07bb-0a6e-4bff-bab0-27f8fa541f52